sologenic/solodex/README.md

 This SDK facilitates developers to integrate SOLO DEX as a signing mechanism on their platforms.

-# IMPORTANT: THIS IS A SERVER-SIDE ONLY LIBRARY, ATTEMPTS TO USE ON THE CLIENT-SIDE (BROWSER) WILL FAIL DUE TO CORS.

 ## Usage

 This SDK works with events.